akshayasahoo1/Competative-Coding-Arc/README.md

 The backend code utilizes a MongoDB database for data storage.
 The connection details can be configured in the `.env` file, including the database URL and name.

-# Competitive Coding Hub - Frontend
+# Competitive Coding Arc - Frontend

 This is the frontend code for the Competitive Coding Hub application.
 It is developed using Angular.